-It should include a brief discussion of common themes across the portfolio outcomes, for example, the broad impacts and/or trends of health policy on the Australian Community (Health portfolio), or improvements in Indigenous Affairs (Prime Minister and Cabinet portfolio).
+It should include a brief discussion of common themes across the portfolio outcomes.
+For example, the broad impacts and/or trends of health policy on the Australian Community (Health portfolio), or improvements in Indigenous Affairs (Prime Minister and Cabinet portfolio).
 Portfolios should also take into account the following sources of information when preparing this section:

-- Major new government policy or legislation affecting the portfolio and the intended results and impacts - Portfolio department's mission and/or purpose - Ministerial statements by portfolio Ministers.
+- major new government policy or legislation affecting the portfolio and the intended results and impacts - the portfolio department's mission and/or purpose - ministerial statements by portfolio Ministers.